 If necessary, the attorney should present expert testimony to establish competency or reliability, or to rehabilitate any impeachment of the child on those bases.

 D-10.
 Conclusion of Hearing

 If appropriate, the attorney should make a closing argument and provide proposed findings of fact and conclusions of law.
-The attorney should discuss the end of the representation and determine what contacts, if any, the attorney and child will continue to have.
+The attorney should ensure that a written order is entered.